bobcat1993/mvp_twilio/README.md

 ![Example conversation structure](goal_setting_demo.png).

 Twilio communicates with our language models via an API which needs to be hosted publicly (so that Twilio can access the end-points).
-We used [Heroku](https://www.heroku.com/) (with a PostgreSQL database), and ngrok for testing and developing locally.
+We used [Heroku](https://www.heroku.com/) (with a PostgreSQL database), and Ngrok for testing and developing locally.

 Our API also communicated with Stripe, Google Cloud Storage and EmailOctopus.
 Integrations with Stripe and EmailOctopus allowed us to put up a paywall (despite serving our app through WhatsApp), only allow signed-up users and integrate other marketing channels.
 These elements can be easily removed/ skipped (done easily on the Twilio Studio side).
 We decided to open source the code with these elements to help others if they decided to build a product in WhatsApp.
 See a high-level overview of the architecture below.